Chiang Kai-shek: Conditions during Chinese Civil War

-Competition with Li Zongren
+Conflict with Li Zongren

-A new Constitution was promulgated in 1947, and Chiang was elected by the National Assembly as the first term President of the Republic of China on 20 May 1948.
-This marked the beginning of what was termed the "democratic constitutional government" period by the KMT political orthodoxy, but the Communists refused to recognize the new Constitution, and its government, as legitimate.
-Chiang resigned as president on 21 January 1949, as KMT forces suffered terrible losses and defections to the Communists.
-After Chiang's resignation the vice-president of the ROC, Li Zongren, became China's acting president.
+A new constitution was promulgated in 1947, and Chiang was elected by the National Assembly as the first President of the Republic of China on 20 May 1948.
+That marked the beginning of what was termed the "democratic constitutional government" period by the KMT political orthodoxy, but the Communists refused to recognize the new Constitution, and its government as legitimate.
+Chiang resigned as president on 21 January 1949, as Nationalist forces suffered terrible losses and defections to the Communists.
+After Chiang's resignation, vice-president Li Zongren became China's acting president.

-Shortly after Chiang's resignation the Communists halted their advances and attempted to negotiate the virtual surrender of the ROC.
-Li attempted to negotiate milder terms that would have ended the civil war, but without success.
-When it became clear that Li was unlikely to accept Mao's terms, the Communists issued an ultimatum in April 1949, warning that they would resume their attacks if Li did not agree within five days.
+Shortly after Chiang's resignation, the Communists halted their advances and attempted to negotiate the Nationalists' virtual surrender.
+Li tried to negotiate milder terms to end the civil war but had no success.
+When it became clear that Li was unlikely to accept Mao's terms, the Communists issued an ultimatum in April 1949 that warned that they would resume their attacks if Li did not agree within five days.
 Li refused.

-Li's attempts to carry out his policies faced varying degrees of opposition from Chiang's supporters, and were generally unsuccessful.
+Li's attempts to carry out his policies faced varying degrees of opposition from Chiang's supporters and were generally unsuccessful.
 Taylor has noted that Chiang had a superstitious belief in holding Manchuria.
-After the nationalist military defeat in the province, Chiang lost faith in winning the war and started to prepare for the retreat to Taiwan.
-Chiang especially antagonized Li by taking possession of (and moving to Taiwan) US$200 million of gold and US dollars belonging to the central government that Li desperately needed to cover the government's soaring expenses.
-When the Communists captured the Nationalist capital of Nanjing in April 1949, Li refused to accompany the central government as it fled to Guangdong, instead expressing his dissatisfaction with Chiang by retiring to Guangxi.
+After the Nationalist military defeat in the province, Chiang lost faith in winning the war and started to prepare for the retreat to Taiwan.
+Chiang especially antagonized Li by taking possession of and moving to Taiwan US$200 million of gold and US dollars that belonged to the central government.
+Li desperately needed them to cover the government's soaring expenses.
+When the Communists captured the Nationalist capital of Nanjing in April 1949, Li refused to accompany the central government as it fled to Guangdong and instead expressed his dissatisfaction with Chiang by retiring to Guangxi.